HFAnalyticsLab/COVID19_care_homes/README.md

 ## References
 * Improvement Analytics Unit briefing.
-Emergency admissions to hospital from care homes: how often and what for?
-2019. http://www.scie-socialcareonline.org.uk/emergency-admissions-to-hospital-from-care-homes-how-often-and-what-for/r/a110f00000THg3xAAD.
+[Emergency admissions to hospital from care homes: how often and what for?](http://www.scie-socialcareonline.org.uk/emergency-admissions-to-hospital-from-care-homes-how-often-and-what-for/r/a110f00000THg3xAAD) 2019. .
 * Quality Watch.
 Focus on: Hospital admissions from care homes.
 2015. https://www.health.org.uk/publications/qualitywatch-focus-on-hospital-admissions-from-care-homes
 * The Health Foundation COVID-19 chart series, 13 May 2020, [Care homes have seen the biggest increase in deaths since the start of the outbreak](https://www.health.org.uk/news-and-comment/charts-and-infographics/deaths-from-any-cause-in-care-homes-have-increased)
 * The Health Foundation press release, 15 May 2020, [Care home deaths from COVID-19 over 50% higher than previously estimated](https://www.health.org.uk/news-and-comment/news/care-home-deaths-from-covid-19-over-50-per-cent-higher-than-previously-estimated)